Fiat S76 Record: History

 Following the First World War, the first S76 built was dismantled by Fiat at the end of 1919.
 Soukhanov's S76, missing its engine, ended up in Australia, where it was rebuilt and re-powered with a Stutz engine.
 The S76's career ended when it was crashed at Armadale in the early 1920s while practicing for a race to the coast, although this is the subject of some debate.

-After the 2 car engines built from 1910 and 1911, FIAT built similar engines for airships, changing to 3 valves (two exhaust and one intake) and 3 spark plugs (the car engine had 2 spark plugs) That engine built from 1912 and 1913 was mounted on Forlanini airships.
-The last one to survive from 6 built is in the Capetti collection of Politecnico di Torino.
+After the two car engines built from 1910 and 1911, FIAT built similar engines for airships, changing to 3 valves (two exhaust and one intake) and 3 spark plugs (the car engine had 2 spark plugs) That engine type built from 1912 and 1913 was mounted on Forlanini airships.
+The last one to survive from the six built is in the Capetti collection of Politecnico di Torino.

 Restoration

 Duncan Pittaway obtained an Edwardian Fiat chassis and had it shipped to the UK.
 After getting, under unclear circumstances, the surviving S76 engine from the sister car, Pittaway started the recreation of the S76.
 Three major parts of the car needed to be recreated from scratch, including the double chain-drive gearbox, the body and the radiator.
 All those parts were re-created by referencing original Fiat drawings, and period photographs.
 In November 2014, Pittaway and his team managed to return the S76 engine to working order: Leonardo Sordi, an Italian Air Force consultant and historic expert of mechanics and magnetos, built a full ignition system (including spark plugs), a full set of engine bearings (white metal shells) and reworked the original crankcase n°2 for realignment of the bench supports, deformed over 100 years.
 The repair was completed in 2015 and the "Beast of Turin" was displayed and driven for the first time in almost a century at the 2015 Goodwood Festival of Speed on June 23–26.

 It has since been displayed and competed at the Chateau Impney Hill Climb during 11–12 July 2015 and the Prescott Speed Hill Climb in May 2016.

-In 2019 the Italian authorities started an investigation, as they have ascertained that the S76 engine mounted on the "Beast of Turin" was originally kept in the "Antonio Capetti Collection" of the Polytechnic of Turin: the power unit was loaned to Mr. Pittaway in charge of research and restoration, but the “Collection” discovered after some years that they had been returned with a non-functional replica block.
+In 2019 the Italian authorities started an investigation, as they have ascertained that the S76 engine mounted on the "Beast of Turin" was originally kept in the Antonio Capetti Collection of the Polytechnic of Turin: the power unit was loaned to Mr. Pittaway in charge of research and restoration, but the Antonio Capetti Collection discovered after some years that the car had been returned with a non-functional replica block.